aritchie/userdialogs/readme.md

 7. Navigating while inside of a loading/progress dialog causes exceptions or the progress no longer appears properly
     * Hide the progress dialog before navigating

+8. I don't like the way X method works on platform Y
+    * No problems.
+Override the implementation like below

+    on the platform
+    public class MyCustomUserDialogs : Acr.UserDialogs.UserDialogImpl {
+            public override ..
+    }

+    in appdelegate or the starting activity
+    UserDialogs.Instance = new MyCustomUserDialogs();

 ## Powered By:

 * Android - Progress/Loading uses Redth's [AndHUD](https://github.com/Redth/AndHUD)